Eating Disorders Prevention

 Getting professional support for eating disorders

-Eating disorders can be preventable in some cases, but when prevention isn’t effective, recovery is possible.
+Eating disorders can be preventable in some cases, but when prevention isn’t effective, eating disorder recovery is possible.
 Treatment often varies depending on the specific eating disorder, its severity, and whether any other mental or physical health problems are present.
 Generally, treatment for eating disorders involves nutritional counseling, prescription medications for co-occurring mental health conditions, medical treatment for weight gain and to meet nutritional needs, and psychotherapy.

-Psychotherapy can play a crucial role in the beginning of treatment and for long-term recovery.
+Psychotherapy can play a crucial role in the beginning of eating disorder treatment and for long-term recovery.
 A licensed therapist can support someone with an eating disorder as they work to identify harmful thoughts and behaviors and manage the symptoms of comorbid mental health challenges, like anxiety and depression.

 Consider online treatment